3 ½ cups all-purpose flour, plus more for kneading and rolling

 Add olive oil, salt, and flour and mix on a low speed for about 5 minutes.
 Empty onto a floured surface and knead by folding the edges into the center, pushing down with the palm of your hand, and rotating one quarter turn.
 Repeat for about 5 minutes until soft.
 Test it by gently poking your finger into the dough.
 If it springs back it is ready to rise, if a whole remains, knead longer.

 Pour olive oil into the bowl of the standing mixer and place the dough ball back into the bowl.
 Flip the dough around to coat thoroughly.
-Cover the bowl and let it rise at least 2-3 hours or for best flavor overnight (see note above).
+Cover the bowl and let it rise at least 2-3 hours or for best flavor overnight (see the note above).
 The dough should have doubled in size.

 Preheat your oven to 500 degrees with a pizza stone on the bottom rack.
 On a freshly floured surface, place the proofed pizza dough down and using a bench scraper cut the dough in half.
 For personal-sized pizza, cut the dough into quarters.
 Save half by freezing the dough individually in airtight plastic bags, or double the topping recipe below.
 Roll the dough into a large circle or square that fits your pizza stone.